CLI Usage

 |

-Pod Selection: When multiple pods match the search criteria (e.g., from deployments or label selectors), the most recent pod will be selected automatically. |
+Pod Selection: When multiple pods match the search criteria (e.g., from deployments or label selectors), the command automatically selects the most recent pod. |

 |

-Container Selection: If no container is specified with |
+Container Selection: If you do not specify a container with |

 |